 We are an official Adobe UK Partner.
 Our commercial relationship with Adobe affords us access to their global and highly secure server infrastructure – datacenters on which we position all our website and ecommerce developments.
 The European Datacenter is positioned in Dublin, Republic of Ireland and is compliant with European rules and is part of the Amazon Web Services (AWS) framework.
 It is a secure facility and only engineers with a legitimate need to be on site are granted access.
 Adobe’s server engineers around the world have significant expertise in preventing, detecting and effectively combating Direct Denial of Service (DDoS) attacks from organized criminals or rogue states.
 To date none of our website developments have ever been hacked, and in part this is because we trust the partnership we have with Adobe, and the fact we always set strong password and security protocols for our clients.

 Our PaaS website technology is Level 1 PCI DSS 2.0 Compliant (PCI DSS = Payment Card Industry Data Security Standards).
-As such our technology does not store full details of credit card transactions, but ti will capture the Personal Information of a user e.g. name, address, billing address, the transaction reference authorization number and any other unique identifiers that can be linked to a specific transactional process.
-Depending on the Payment Gateway .. will determine where that information is shared.
+As such our technology does not store full details of credit card transactions, but it will capture the Personal Information of a user e.g. name, address, billing address, the transaction reference authorization number and any other unique identifiers that can be linked to a specific transactional process.
+The Payment Gateway e.g. Sage Pay, Stripe etc., will determine where that information is additionally shared e.g. the payment bank and the receiving bank or Merchant Account or Paypal Account.
+The transaction information will also be shared with the issuing credit or debit card Merchant e.g. Visa, Mastercard or American Express.

 Our fully integrated Platform as a Service (PaaS) website technology is a secure system that includes multiple software provisions – including a dedicated email marketing system and Customer Relationship Management (CRM) system.
 Both of these facilities will store all of our electronic Personal Information within our server inside an Adobe datacenter – in effect ‘in the cloud’.
 Our clients operate around the world – so we determine the best datacenter on which to position their website or ecommerce development, based on their location and or country of operation.
 All of our website developments have a 256 bit encryption TSL Certificate that in effect wraps around the website and protects the transmission of any Personal Information from a user’s computer/tablet/mobile device to the Adobe datacenter.
 Equally, when we use our website’s integrated platform to upload or manage Personal Information, we have secure protection in place to protect Personal Information transmissions.